kamailio/kamailio-wiki/docs/tutorials/troubleshooting/memory.md

 zone of memory, while for PKG you get a list with many groups of statistics, each specific for a Kamailio process (child).

-In order to merge the free memory fragments one should enable memory join.
-Default is disabled (mem_join=0).
+In order to merge the free memory fragments one should enable the memory join support in the core.
+Its is enabled by default (mem_join=1).

     mem_join=1